Tooyosi/legal-innovation-labs-technical-challenge/README.md

 # Blog Spot

-Blog Spot is a Blog application which allows users Create, Read, Edit and Delete Blog posts.
+Blog Spot is a Blog application built with React and Node js which allows users Create, Read, Edit and Delete Blog posts.

 A live version of the app can be viewed [here](https://legal-innovation-labs-test.herokuapp.com)